Arithmetic bigness and a uniform Bogomolov-type result: Introduction

 where $\ol\omega_{C/K,a}^2$ is the arithmetic intersection number.
 If $K$ is a function field of one variable over $k$,

 where the intersection number $\ol\omega_{C/K,a}^2$ on $C$ is normalized by multiplicity functions given by degrees over $k$.

-This theorem is stated in a style similar to that of Theorem \ref{small points22}, and the proof is also similar.
-It is still a consequence of Theorem \ref{bigness55}, but the function field case has an explicit bound and a more direct proof.
-We refer to the proofs of Theorem \ref{fiberwise1} and Theorem \ref{fiberwise2} for more details.
+The theorem implies that $\max\{h_\Fal(C),1\}$ and $[\ol\omega_{C/K,a}^2]$ are equivalent invariants in both the uniform Bogomolov-type problem and the conjectural arithmetic Bogomolov--Miyaoka--Yau inequality.

+Most pieces of the theorem are known to experts previously, while the new piece here is only the first inequality in the number field case.
+Our new ingredient is still to use adelic divisors to bound asymptotic behavior of relevant archimedean invariants near the boundary of the moduli space of curves.
+We will see that the theorem is a consequence of Theorem \ref{bigness55}, but to get more explicit constants $c_3,c_4$, we will mainly work on single curves by refining many ingredients and strategies of the proof of Theorem \ref{bigness55}.
+Roughly speaking, our treatment still follows the line of \cite{Zha1, Zha3, Cin1, dJo3}, but we also use ideas and results of \cite{Wil2, Wil3} to get more optimal constants.
+We refer to Theorem \ref{fiberwise2} and Theorem \ref{fiberwise1} for explicit constants, proofs, and more historical accounts.

 As mentioned above, Looper--Silverman--Wilms \cite{LSW} proves a uniform Bogomolov-type theorem over function fields, which is closely related to Theorem \ref{small points22}.
-Namely, in the setting of Theorem \ref{small points22} and Theorem \ref{fiberwise11}, in the function field case case, \cite[Thm.
+Namely, in the setting of Theorem \ref{small points22} and Theorem \ref{fiberwise11}, in the function field case, assuming that $C_{\ol K}$ is non-isotrivial over $\bar k$, \cite[Thm.
 1.2]{LSW} takes the form

 The constants $(c_1',c_2')$ depend only on $g$ and are amazingly explicit.
 With Theorem \ref{fiberwise11}, we can replace the term $\ol\omega_{C,a}^2$ by $\max\{h_\Fal(C),1\}$ and get a bound closer to that in Theorem \ref{small points22}.
 The proof in the loc. cit. is also based on Zhang's admissible pairings, but its arguments are on individual curves instead of on moduli spaces of curves.